BiAPoL/blog/docs/stefan_hahmann/elephant_server_installation_windows/readme.md

 wsl --install
 ```

-This will install the latest version of WSL and Ubuntu as the current default distribution.
+This will install the latest version of WSL and Ubuntu as the current default WSL distribution on your machine.
+By the time of writing this blog post, the default distribution is Ubuntu 22.04 LTS.
-After the installation is complete, you can open a Linux terminal by pressing `Windows button`, typing `wsl` and pressing `Enter`.
+You can check the installation success, if you open a Linux terminal by pressing `Windows button`, typing `wsl` and pressing `Enter`.

-You should check, if the version number of WSL is 2.
-You can do this by running the following command in the Linux terminal:
+You should also check, if the version number of WSL is 2.
+You can do this by running the following command in the console:

 ```console
 wsl -l -v